-The rates of all OSHA-recordable events by age and, job categories, and gender are shown in Figures 17 and 18.
-The OSHA-recordable rates for men and women combined were highest among Service/Security/Craft and Repair workers.
+The rates of all OSHA-recordable events by age and job categories and gender are shown in Figures 18 and 19.

+The OSHA-recordable rates for women were highest among Service / Security / Craft and Repair workers; the highest rates for men were among Nuclear Specialties workers.
 Most of the OSHA health conditions involved injuries.
-When the rate for

-OSHA-recordable injuries was considered separately, the Nuclear Specialties category showed the highest injury rates for women.
-Among men, Service/Security/Craft and Repair workers had the highest rate of injuries, which is a trend that began in 1997.
-Service/Security/Craft and Repair workers made up 26 percent of the work force, but accounted for 56 percent of the OSHA-recordable events.
-Service workers were at a 4 times greater risk of injury than other workers.
+When the rates for OSHA-recordable injuries were considered separately, the same occupational groups for men and women mentioned previously showed the highest injury rates.
+Service / Security / Craft and Repair workers made up 27 percent of the work force, but accounted for 47 percent of the OSHA-recordable events.
+Nuclear Specialties workers made up 9 percent of the work force and reported 26 percent of the OSHA events.
+Nuclear Specialties workers were at a 4 times greater risk of injury than other workers.

-Figure 17.
+Figure 18.
 OSHA-Recordable Rates by Age and Job Categories Among Women, All Diagnoses Combined

-Figure 18.
+Figure 19.
 OSHA-Recordable Rates by Age and Job Categories Among Men, All Diagnoses Combined